Distilling Specialized Orders for Visual Generation: Text-to-Image

 where $f[x](y)$ produces a probability distribution over the tokens.
 Information terms like $I_{\mathcal{V}}(X \rightarrow Y)$ are defined analogous to Shannon information, that is, $I_{\mathcal{V}}(X \rightarrow Y) = H_{\mathcal{V}}(Y) - H_{\mathcal{V}}(Y | X)$.
-In our setup, we define $\mathcal{V}$ as the Any-Order Autoregressive Model family of functions, described in Section 3, where $Y$ denotes the next token and $X$ represents the context tokens.
+In our setup, we define $\mathcal{V}$ as the Any-Order Autoregressive Model family of functions, described in Section , where $Y$ denotes the next token and $X$ represents the context tokens.
 These context tokens are arranged based on two distinct ordering schemes: $\mathbf{l^0}$ for the raster-scan order and $\mathbf{l^\tau}$ for the learned order inferred by our model.
 We define cross-entropy as $H_{\mathcal{V}}(\cdot)$, which we use to measure $\mathcal{V}$-information.
 Since the next tokens differ between these two orders, we calculate the sum of the $\mathcal{V}$-information from X to Y over each token of the sequence under each order and then compute the difference between them as follows:

-This difference, resulting in a value of $0.206$, quantifies the increased accessibility of $X_{l_t+1}$ when the context is arranged in the learned order $\mathbf{l^\tau}$ as opposed to the raster-scan order $\mathbf{l^0}$ within our model family.
+This difference, resulting in a value of $0.206$, quantifies the increased accessibility of $X_{l_t+1}$ when the context is arranged in the specialized order $\mathbf{l^\tau}$ as opposed to the raster-scan order $\mathbf{l^0}$ within our model family.

-\section{Different Generation approaches}
+\subsection{Different Generation Approaches}